zonneplan/KiBot/README.md

         - `colored_vias`: [boolean=true] Plot vias in a different color.
 Like KiCad GUI does.
         - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
                         A short-cut to use for simple cases where a variant is an overkill.
+        - `dpi`: [number=360] [36,1200] Resolution (Dots Per Inch) for the output file.
+Most objects are vectors, but thing like the the solder mask are handled as images by the conversion tools.
         - `drill_marks`: [string='full'] [none,small,full] What to use to indicate the drill places, can be none, small or full (for real scale).
         - `forced_edge_cuts_color`: [string=''] Color used for the `force_edge_cuts` option.
         - `frame_plot_mechanism`: [string='internal'] [gui,internal,plot] Plotting the frame from Python is problematic.